San Fernando Valley Arson Defense Lawyer

-HOW IS A TYPICAL ARSON CASE DEALT WITH BY THE LOS ANGELES PROSECUTORS?
+HOW IS A TYPICAL ARSON CASE DEALT WITH BY THE PROSECUTORS?

-THE LAW RELATED TO ARSON CASES IN LOS ANGELES AND THE SAN FERNANDO VALLEY
+LAW RELATED TO ARSON CASES IN SAN FERNANDO VALLEY

 An arson conviction, regardless of which category, results in a strike on your criminal record.
 It is considered a very serious offense and arson is investigated by special law enforcement units who use advanced and sophisticated chemical analyses to determine the origin of the fire and the cause of the fire.